armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-20-4.md

 ## Known Issues

 ### Upgrading from 2.18.x with MySQL used for Front50 renames the plugin_artifacts table
-As a part of the upgrade from 2.18.x to 2.19.x, the table **plugin_artifacts** gets renamed to `plugin_info`.
+As a part of the upgrade from 2.18.x to 2.19.x or later, the table **plugin_artifacts** gets renamed to `plugin_info`.
 Downgrades from 2.19.x to 2.18.x do not revert the table name.
 The table remains named `plugin_info`, preventing access to the table.

 You will see errors similar to the following: